 - a communication schedule the minor child(ren) will have with the parents

-At Mindi Lasley, P.A., we are experienced in drafting and litigating parenting plans to obtain the time-sharing schedule that is fair for both you and your child(ren).
+At the law firm of Tampa Family & Divorce Lawyer Mindi Lasley we are experienced in drafting and litigating parenting plans to obtain the time-sharing schedule that is fair for both you and your child(ren).

 Each family and parenting plan is different, and therefore parenting plans must be tailored to address you and your family’s needs.